 Together, We Can Keep Our Shelves Stocked and Our Neighbors Fed

 We are seeing a significant rise in food insecurity across our community.
-In recent months, the number of individuals and families seeking groceries from our Food Pantry or a meal in our Open Hand Kitchen has grown dramatically—sometimes beyond what our shelves can provide.
-As we approach the holiday season, we ask for your support to help ensure no one goes hungry.
+The number of individuals and families seeking groceries from our Food Pantry or a meal in our Open Hand Kitchen has grown dramatically—sometimes beyond what our shelves can provide.
+We ask for your support to help ensure no one goes hungry.
 Your generosity helps keep our shelves stocked and our neighbors fed.

 Donation Guidelines